albertored11/twitter-bot-randimg/README.md

 - [x] Remove images from server after being posted (as an option).
 - [x] Include help message and options in bash script.
 - [ ] Add instructions for cron instead of systemd.timer.
-- [ ] Add option for generating systemd unit and service.
+- [ ] Add option for generating systemd files.
-- [ ] Create makefile.
+- [x] Create makefile.
 - [x] Make ```--user``` argument optional (if not provided, use default twurl user).
 - [x] Check that chosen directory exists!